5.56 vs. 300 BLK: Which Do You Need?

 Then there’s the issue of context.
 These disagreements are often battled in general terms of what’s “best” with no defining parameters for how “best” is determined.
-Is a Bugatti Veyron better than a Jeep Wrangler?
-Not if your purpose is to drive up a mountain on a pack mule trail.
+Is a pistol better than a rifle?
+For concealed carry it probably is while for home defense, the rifle might be the better choice.

-Let’s take a closer look at the 5.56mm NATO vs. 300 BLK question.
-For a “real life” comparative illustration, we’ll consider two very similar AR pistols that vary primarily by caliber: the Springfield Armory SAINT Edge Pistol (5.56mm) and the SAINT Victor Pistol chambered in 300 BLK.
+Let’s take a closer look at the 5.56x45mm NATO vs. 300 BLK question.
+For a “real life” comparative illustration, we’ll consider two very similar AR pistols that vary primarily by caliber: the Springfield Armory SAINT Edge Pistol chambered for the 5.56mm NATO cartridge and the SAINT Pistol chambered in .300 BLK.

 What Is 300 Blackout?

-Introduced as the .300 AAC Blackout, the goals of the cartridge were simple: achieve similar ballistics to the 7.62x39mm (AK) platform, develop an offering that delivers more “stopping power” when launched from a short-barrel rifle or pistol, and improve performance over 9mm offerings in the subsonic velocity band.
+Introduced as the .300 AAC Blackout, the goals of the cartridge were simple: achieve similar ballistics to the 7.62x39mm cartridge (used in the AK-47 and AKM assault rifles), develop a round that delivers more stopping power when launched from a short-barreled rifle, and improve performance over 9x19mm Parabellum loads in the subsonic velocity band.

 The first goal seems easy, right?
-Why not just make an AR-15 upper chambered and barreled for the ubiquitous 7.62x39mm?
+Why not just make an AR-15 upper receiver chambered and barreled for the ubiquitous 7.62x39mm centerfire ammunition?

 The ramifications of that are important as we’ll see in a hot second.
 The case dimensions are identical as is the diameter of the case body.
 While the shape varies, the overall lengths are compatible, too.